syl20bnr/spacemacs-elpa-mirror/melpa/flycheck-pycheckers-readme.txt

 (with-eval-after-load 'flycheck
   (add-hook 'flycheck-mode-hook #'flycheck-pycheckers-setup))

-`flycheck-pycheckers` attempts to make itself the preferred Flycheck checker for python by adding itself to the beginning of `flycheck-checkers`, which is traversed in order until a valid checker is found.
-The error list (viewable with `flycheck-list-errors`, bound to `C-c ! l` by default) shows a unified view of all errors found by all checkers, with line and column information where available.
+`flycheck-pycheckers' attempts to make itself the preferred Flycheck checker for python by adding itself to the beginning of `flycheck-checkers', which is traversed in order until a valid checker is found.
+The error list (viewable with `flycheck-list-errors', bound to `C-c ! l' by default) shows a unified view of all errors found by all checkers, with line and column information where available.